FarronF/limerick-council-meetings/meetings/2017/03/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 20th February 2017.md

 situate at 28, Delmege Park, Moyross, Limerick and to bring a Section 183 Notice to the

 full Council in relation to same.
-The report was noted by Members.--- 2
+The report was noted by Members.
+---
+2

 (b)